wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 Confirmed cases of COVID-19 in New York City (from Week 10, i.e. March 1-7 of 2020 to the most recent week, date labeled in the Results folder), provided by NYC DOHMH.

+#### 12/15/2020 Update on data
+For this weeks' projections, we included probable COVID cases and combined them with confirmed cases for model training (ie. calibration).
+The projections may be less accurate as we continue to learn how these new data may impact the model system.
+Therefore, we caution the large uncertainties in our model projections generated this week and likely the next few weeks.

 ### 3. Model Training and Assumptions

 Bayesian inference approach in which the DOHMH data are used to partially constrain the model parameters and state variables prior to making a projection.
 The form is similar to that used for influenza forecasting; however, here the data are very limited (3 weeks) so the model is less well constrained.
 Initial prior ranges are set as: transmission rate (β): [0.5, 1]; latency period (Tei): [2, 5] days; infectious period (Tir): [2, 5] days; mean reporting delay (i.e., from viral shedding to being diagnosed; Td.mean): [3, 9] days; standard deviation of reporting delay (Td.sd): [1, 3] days; and reporting rate (i.e., the proportion of infections that are diagnosed; ⍺): [5, 80]%.
 These parameters are estimated based on the weekly confirmed case data.